tkurtbond/tkurtbond.github.io/posts/2020/03/11/pandoc-discuss-post-can-the-rsre-macros-in-ms-output-be-replaced-with-qsqe.rst

 ms output, and a workaround for it until the version with changes comes out, but I forgot to mention it here.

+In short, use a pipeline like this:

+.. listing:: GNUmakefile.change-RS-RE-to-QS-QE make

 .. _post: https://groups.google.com/forum/#!topic/pandoc-discuss/zulmB6uujgc